Chase Freedom® Student Credit Card review

 - Cashback rewards.
 This card earns an unlimited 1% cashback on all purchases.
 You can also earn a $50 cashback bonus after making a purchase within the first 3 months of opening your account.

 - Signup bonus.
 Earn a $50 bonus after your first purchase within the first 3 months from account opening.

 - Annual reward.
 Earn a $20 reward for each account anniversay year for your first five years.

 - Credit limit increase.
 Chase will grant an automatic credit limit increase after you make five on-time payments within 10 months of account opening.

 What to watch out for

 - Fewer earning categories.
 Despite the name, the Chase Freedom® Student Credit Card doesn’t offer the revolving 5% earning categories offered by the standard Chase Freedom Flex℠.

 - Student only.
 As the name suggests, you need to be a student to apply for this card.

 Compare student credit cards

-Chase’s first foray into the student credit card field is a respectable one, as the opportunity to start building Chase Ultimate Rewards points is valuable if you plan on sticking with Chase long-term.
+Chase’s student credit card field is a respectable one, as the opportunity to start building Chase Ultimate Rewards points is valuable if you plan on sticking with Chase long-term.